 reports on politics and border affairs from the Texas-Mexico border.
 His focuses include immigration reform and enforcement, voter ID, international trade, border security, and the drug trade.
 His political coverage has included local, legislative and congressional races in Texas, as well as local and national elections in Mexico.
-Before joining the Tribune, he was a freelance writer for the Fort Worth Weekly; a government and crime reporter for the Laredo Morning Times; and a political writer for the Rio Grande Guardian.
+Before joining The Texas Tribune, he was a freelance writer for the Fort Worth Weekly, a government and crime reporter for the Laredo Morning Times, and a political writer for the Rio Grande Guardian.
 A native of El Paso, he has a bachelor's degree in English from the University of Texas and a master's degree in journalism from the Frank W. Mayborn Graduate Institute of Journalism at the University of North Texas.

 The 2-1 decision from the 9th U.S. Circuit Court of Appeals comes as $3.6 billion was slated for construction of about a dozen projects, including two projects in the Laredo and El Paso areas.
 Full Story

 The Trump administration wants to end Temporary Protected Status for hundreds of thousands of people from a number of countries who received protection because of armed conflicts and natural disasters.
 Full Story

 The incoming El Paso district attorney is going to inherit the biggest case in the city's history.
 But the federal government is pursuing its own charges, and the new DA is weighing whether to pursue the county's case.
 Full Story